How Can I Serve on a County Board or Committee?

 An application for a County Board, Commission, or Committee is a public record subject to disclosure upon request.
 Personal information such as your home address and telephone number may be withheld from public view as allowed by law.

 Some BCC’s are considered “decision-making.”
-Decision-making BCC’s, such as the Property Tax Assessment Appeals Boards, Planning Commission, Air Pollution Control District Hearing Board make decisions on behalf of the Board of Supervisors.
+Decision-making BCC’s, such as the Property Tax Assessment Appeals Boards, Planning Commission, County Hearing Officers, Eye Gnat Abatement Appeals Board and Fly Abatement & Appeals Board make decisions on behalf of the Board of Supervisors.
 If you apply to a decision-making board you will be required to provide evidence of your qualifications and fill out an Incompatible Activities Statement before your application is submitted for consideration by the Board.

 Contact the nominating party and tell them of your interest.
 In most cases, the nominating party is the Board of Supervisors – see the Fact Sheet and call the contact to confirm this.
 The Registrar of Voters can provide you with the name of your Supervisor.
 In many cases, the Supervisor’s Office will ask you to provide them with your application, if not, provide it to the Clerk of the Board and we will forward it to the appropriate supervisor.